DuThomas/CTF/6_Arena/README.md

         1 weapons loaded!
         ```

     1. Press 3 to start the fight.
-The figh migh end without popping the shell.
+The figh might end without popping the shell.
 In this case press 3 again to start the fight until the shell appear

     Once you get the shell, you can cat the flag